Schmidtbit/Library/Blogs/ELE-Blog-How-To-Deploy.md

-# How to Deploy a Machine Learning Risk Classification Model with Amazon AWS
+# How to Deploy a Machine Learning Risk Classification Model with AWS

 In this article, I am going to walk through a high-level example of how to deploy a machine learning model using Amazon Web Services (AWS).
 The beauty of using AWS is that all of their services are pay-per-use with extremely competitive rates.
 For a data scientist just playing around and learning the AWS suite of services, there are many ways to implement model deployment architectures at minimal cost.